aghee/aghee/README.md

 #### 💬 Ask me about python, data analytics
 #### 📫 How to reach me: agymunzala@gmail.com
 #### 😄 Pronouns: She/Her
-#### ⚡ Fun fact: Did you know if you don't give up you are still winning!
+#### ⚡ Fun fact: Did you know that if you don't give up you are still winning!

 <!--